Cloud-Temple/product-llmaas-how-to/transkryptor/README_EN.md

           "chunk_overlap_ms": 2000,
           "batch_size": 1,
           "sample_rate_hz": 24000,
-          "output_directory": "./transkryptor_outputs"
+          "output_directory": "./transkryptor_outputs",

+          "rework_enabled": false,
+          "rework_follow": false,
+          "rework_model": "qwen3:14b",
+          "rework_prompt": "You are an expert..."
         }
         ```
+        Rework options can also be defined in this file.
     *   Alternatively, you can pass the API key and other parameters directly via the command line.

 ## 🎮 Usage

-The script is used from the command line.
+The two main scripts, `transkryptor.py` and `rework-only.py`, are used from the command line.

+### `transkryptor.py` - Audio Transcription

+This script transcribes an audio file.
 Here's the basic help:

 ```bash
 python transkryptor.py --help